Tokimon/es-feature-detection/README.md

 so I could decide what to load, so I build this.

 ## Why not just use babel-env?
-`babel-env` is really great tool and should definitely be the first choice, but I prefer to have two builds; one transpiled and one basically untranspiled and for that you need at least the `syntax` detection.
-Sometimes though you have modules (mostly 3rd party) that you don't want to run through the babel transpiler and as such some built in features that needs polyfilling is not detected and thus the polyfill not added, so having the `builtins` detection can be a good backup.
+`babel-env` is really great tool and should definitely be the first choice.
+Sometimes though you have modules (mostly 3rd party) that you don't want to run through the babel transpiler and as such may some built in features that needs polyfilling but are not detected.
+So having the `builtins` detection which tells you what polyfills you need to load can be a good backup.

+The `syntax` is usefull for when you want to have to separate builds.
+One for newer browsers that understand the new goodies.
+And one that use plain old ES 5 (\*cough\* IE).

 ### Ideas?
 Have any ideas, improvement request or bugs you have found, don't hesitate to file an issue in the [issue list](https://github.com/Tokimon/es-feature-detection/issues) or throw me a [PR](https://github.com/Tokimon/es-feature-detection/pulls) if you have done some improvements you want to bring to the script.